Coen, Queensland: History

-The Overland Telegraph to Cape York was built between 1883 and 1887 and European expansion and settlement accelerated.
-European settlement progressed into Cape York with the help of Native Police protection after a Native Police camp was established at McIvor in 1886 and at Coen in 1888.
+The Overland Telegraph to the Cape York Peninsula was built between 1883 and 1887 and European expansion and settlement accelerated.
+European settlement progressed into the Peninsula with the help of native police protection after a native police camp was established at McIvor in 1886 and at Coen in 1888.
 The Aboriginal people in the Coen district adapted to European settlement by moving onto the newly established cattle stations where they became stockmen and domestic labour.
 Some worked in the mines and a few were employed in Coen.
 Several men were attached to the Coen police station as trackers.
 Others continued to live as they always had.
 In 1947, an extended family group was found by the police near the Archer River and brought into Coen.
 The police reported that the group were living a "traditional" lifestyle and had had very little contact with western civilisation.

 Around 1890, reef gold was found at Coen and mining recommenced.
 In 1892, Coen had a population of approximately 125 people, including a small population of 25 Chinese immigrants who prospected for gold and worked their market gardens.
-The buildings at Coen comprised a hotel, store, butcher’s shop, blacksmith’s shop and a row of 6 cottages occupied by miners and their families.
+The buildings at Coen comprised a hotel, store, butcher's shop, blacksmith's shop and a row of 6 cottages occupied by miners and their families.
 The police camp was situated 2 miles from town on the Coen River and the telegraph station was 1 mile from town on Lankelly Creek.
 Supplies to Coen were transported from Cooktown to the Port Stewart store and from there bullock teams transported goods the 40 miles to Coen.

 Coen Post Office opened on 20 June 1893 (a receiving office had been open from 1888).

 Coen Provisional School opened on 6 May 1895.
 On 1 January 1909, it became Coen State School.
 It closed in 1929 but reopened circa 1948.
 In January 2010, it became a campus of the Western Cape College.
 In January 2012, it became a campus of the Cape York Aboriginal Australian Academy.

-In 1897, the Queensland Parliament passed the Aboriginal Protection and Restriction of the Sale of Opium Act 1987, which granted the Home Secretar the power "to cause every aboriginal within any District, not being an aboriginal exempted from the provisions of this section, to be removed to, and kept within the limits of, any reserve situated within such District, in such manner, and subject to such conditions, as may be prescribed".
+In 1897, the Queensland Parliament passed the Aboriginal Protection and Restriction of the Sale of Opium Act 1897, which granted the Home Secretar the power "to cause every aboriginal within any District, not being an aboriginal exempted from the provisions of this section, to be removed to, and kept within the limits of, any reserve situated within such District, in such manner, and subject to such conditions, as may be prescribed".
 Over 300 Aboriginal people were removed from the Coen district to Aboriginal reserves.
 Almost half of those removed were sent to Palm Island.
 Included in this number were the Lama Lama people of the Stewart River area who had been dispossessed of their lands by European pastoral expansion into their country in the late 19th century.
 They formed a community at the Stewart River on what is now Silver Plains Station, near the site of the Moojeeba township.
 In the 1930s, they were removed to Lockhart River Mission but later returned to Port Stewart.